tw93/tw93.github.io/about.md

 ## About Me

 * Now working in Alibaba [Fliggy](https://www.fliggy.com/){:target="_blank"} FE Team.
-* The main direction is JavaScript and iOS.
+* The main direction is JavaScript and Swift.
-* Also using Node、PHP、Python.
+* Also using Node、PHP、Python、Rust.
 * Recently in using Serverless and Micro frontends.
 * [Love reading](http://book.douban.com/people/77063977/){:target="_blank"} in my spare time.
 * Love writing clean and tidy code.